EricSchles/advanced_nyu_python_class/project_one.md

 Write a commandline interface that supports the following four functions:

-* git add file_name
+* pygit add file_name
-* git commit -m "message"
+* pygit commit -m "message"
-* git pull (writes all files from the database to the current directory)
+* pygit pull (writes all files from the database to the current directory)
-* git push (pushes up the file_name, specified in add to the server, and the message)
+* pygit push (pushes up the file_name, specified in add to the server, and the message)

 The cli(commandline interface) will be how users interact with your deployed api.